rednafi/backtick/README.md

 To avoid this, Celery doc recommends propping up a persistent worker that'll save the worker state in a file on the disk.
-This whole setup feels janky and goes against the philosophy of keeping the workers stateless and being able to redeploy the workers without losing any task.
+This whole setup feels janky and goes against the philosophy of keeping the workers stateless and being able to redeploy them without losing any task.

 So this prototype demonstrates an app where you'll be able to register any background task, schedule and cancel it with HTTP calls and it'll work reliably even if you've to